Episode 133 - The Lord of the Rings: The Return of the King (Peter Jackson, 2003)

 • Bestor, Nicholas.
 2016.
 “The Technologically Determined Decade: Robert Zemeckis, Andy Serkis, and the Promotion of Performance Capture.” animation: an interdisciplinary journal 11, no. 2 (July): 169–188.

 • Gunning, Tom.
 2006.
-“Gollum and Golem: Special Effects and the Technology of Artificial Bodies,” in From Hobbits to Hollywood: Essays on Peter Jackson’s Lord of the Rings, edited by Murray Pomerance and Ernest Mathjis, 231–248.
+“Gollum and Golem: Special Effects and the Technology of Artificial Bodies,” in From Hobbits to Hollywood: Essays on Peter Jackson’s Lord of the Rings, eds.
+Murray Pomerance and Ernest Mathjis, 231–248.
 Amsterdam: Editions Rodopi.

 • Sobchack, Vivian.
 1990. ““Surge and Splendor“: A Phenomenology of the Hollywood Historical Epic.”
 Representations 29 (Winter): 24-49.